gmwxio/wxcli/examples/eg-commands-register/README.md

 ## Commands example (individual packages)

-Here, we're adding `Opts` instances from other packages into our root instance:
+Here, we're adding `WXCli` instances from other packages into our root instance:

 _`main.go`_